 A LUMBERMAN WITH AN EAR FOR TIMBRE

-Did you know that the Minneapolis Foundation and the Minnesota Orchestra have a founder in common?
-E.L.
-Carpenter, a lumberman with an ear for timbre, helped found the orchestra and served as president of the Minnesota Orchestral Association from 1905 to 1945.
-Upon his death in 1945, the Minneapolis Tribune wrote, “Death Monday took the last of Minnesota’s empire builders, a man with the vision to see that the ring of the lumberjack’s saw could be transmuted into the deep resonance of a great orchestra.”
+Lumberman E.L.
+Carpenter helped start both the Minneapolis Foundation and the Minneapolis Orchestra.
+When he died in 1945, the Minneapolis Tribune wrote, “Death Monday took the last of Minnesota’s empire builders, a man with the vision to see that the ring of the lumberjack’s saw could be transmuted into the deep resonance of a great orchestra.”

 -